-- 1. Students must complete the UArizona HIPAA training through UAccess Edge Learning.
+- 1. Students must complete the University of Arizona HIPAA training through UAccess Edge Learning.
 This training can be completed on campus or from an off-campus location using VPN.
 On UAccess Edge Learning, in the search bar type HIPAA Annual Certification.
 Next, click register.
 When registered click to complete the self-paced modules.
-Detailed instructions are available on the UAccess Edge Learning site.
+Detailed instructions are available on the UAccess EdgeLearning site.
 When you have completed the module, print the certificate as a pdf.
 You will be asked to provide proof of training prior to participating in clinical activities. - 2.
-Students must review the department HIPAA policies (available on slhsfac.arizona.edu) and sign the department confidentiality form.
+Students must review the department HIPAA policies and sign the department Observation/Visitation Client/Patient confidentiality form (available on the Community D2I page).
 Annual updates regarding HIPAA and other security issues will be provided at the start of each academic year

 Students must have a certificate of completion from UAccess Edge Learning and a signed confidentiality form on file.
-Direct questions regarding HIPAA to Janet Hawley, SLHS HIPAA Compliance Officer.
+Direct questions regarding HIPAA to Dr. Janet Hawley, SLHS HIPAA Compliance Officer (janet@arizona.edu).